Dynamic Fork

 To add a Dynamic Fork task:

-4. Configure the dynamicTasksInput parameter as a map of input parameters for each task.
+dynamicTasksInputparameter as a map of input parameters for each task. - Include the Join task to complete the fork/join operation.

-5. Select the Join task and configure its settings to complete the fork/join operations.
+- Include the Join task to complete the fork/join operation.

 Examples